scriptrdotio/howto/acl/protect_data.md

-# How do I restrict access to my data?
+# How to restrict access to my data?

 Scriptr Access Control Lists (ACL) allows you to define fine grain permissions, on your APIs and on your data.